flori950/tub_inspired_optical_flow/optical_flow/src/README.md

 > > > Main-file for running the code.
 > > > This is where the code is executed.
 > > > Please install Python to run the code.
-> > > Open the folder you are in in the command window and type python main.py to start the program.
+> > > Open the folder you are right now in the command window and type "python main.py" with a command prompt which is able to compile python-files to start the program.
 > > > Close the generated windows if you want to continue the program.
 > > > Please also watch the terminal output to understand where the program is.
 > > integrator_methods.py